 Traditionally, the only way to assess for possible HPV infection was with a Papanicolaou (Pap) smear, an assessment of a sample of cells taken from the cervix and vagina during a pelvic exam .
-The sample is examined under a microscope to look for abnormal cells.
-A Pap test can be subjective depending on who is looking through the microscope and is also dependent on collecting enough cells.
+The cervical sample is examined under a microscope to look for abnormal cells.
+A Pap screening test can be subjective depending on who is looking through the microscope for abnormal cells (and is also dependent on collecting enough cervical cells for evaluation).
 HPV DNA testing was later added to the Pap smear (known as co-testing) as an equally effective method of screening for cervical cancer risk.

-The new USPSTF recommendation stipulates that primary hrHPV screening is only appropriate for women over age 30 who have a normal immune system.
+The recommendation from the USPSTF for the new HPV test stipulates that primary hrHPV screening is only appropriate for women over age 30 who have a normal immune system.
 For women under age 30, primary hrHPV testing may result in the detection of transient infections and unnecessary further testing.

 The Everlywell at-home HPV test is a Cobas HPV test that checks for 14 high-risk HPV genotypes, including the two most high-risk strains, 16 and 18.
-It also makes information-gathering easy and convenient, and saves you from the uncomfortable traditional Pap smear.
-Simply follow the instructions to collect a sample (vaginal swab) in the privacy and comfort of your own home and then pop it in the mail.
+It also makes information-gathering easy and convenient, and saves you from the uncomfortable traditional Pap testing.
+Simply follow the instructions included with our HPV testing kit to collect a sample (vaginal swab) in the privacy and comfort of your own home and then pop it in the mail.
 You will receive a digital result within days.

 A 2013-2014 survey of HPV prevalence within the US population found that 40 percent of US women were infected with some form of HPV during the survey time, and up to 20 percent of those HPV infections were with high-risk strains .

-To test for HPV from the convenience and comfort of home, order the Everlywell HPV test here (shipping is free).
+If you don’t know how to test for HPV from home, Everlywell can help: our at-home HPV testing option is quick and easy.
+To test for HPV from the convenience and comfort of home, order the Everlywell HPV test (shipping is free).